 At the stage of designing a digital product, it allows to develop a common perspective for the whole team creating a product or service.

-And most importantly, it avoids solutions that are misguided, ineffective, and a source of pain for the user (Pains).
+And most importantly, it avoids misguided, ineffective solutions and a source of pain for the user (Pains).